- The Epic

 - Consult their organization’s leader(s) prior to major decisions, like the choice of a specific Agile system per Epic 8, or changes their organization would be asked to make.

 I recommend the team be run with a light Scrum approach, requiring a monthly meeting that combines the Planning, Demo, and Retro ceremonies, but no standups.
 The remainder of the Agile Transformation Backlog and any added stories become the team’s backlog as of the team kickoff meeting.
-As described under “Transformation as an Agile Project,” the project sponsor serves as the customer and the leader as the Product Owner and Facilitator.
-The members primarily provide guidance to the leader as he or she works through the stories, though they are free to volunteer for tasks.
+As described under “Transformation as an Agile Project,” the project sponsor serves as the customer, and the leader as both the Team Guide (Product Owner) and Facilitator.
+The members primarily provide guidance as the leader works through the stories, though they are free to volunteer for tasks.
 In that case the leader should check in with those people a few times during the month until done, in lieu of formal standup meetings.

 Along with the value of multiple perspectives in decision-making, and the additional communication channel the team provides, its primary benefit is empowerment.
 Through it, everyone affected by the change will know they had a representative speaking for them and opportunities to influence the outcome indirectly, whether or not they took advantage of that.